plexil-bh/plexil_docs/Interfacing/ImplementingCustomInterfaces.rst

 *30 Apr 2015*

-This chapter outlines how the Plexil Executive can be interfaced to arbitrary external systems through the addition of custom *interface adapters* and *exec listeners*.
+This chapter outlines how the |PLEXIL| Executive can be interfaced to arbitrary external systems through the addition of custom *interface adapters* and *exec listeners*.